Baby Development And Milestones: Your 8-month-old

 Language skills are proudly on display this month in the form of the cutest-ever babbling!

-Don’t worry too much if your baby is still calling everyone else other than you ‘mummy’.
-Over the next few weeks, he’ll learn to direct the word at the correct person.
+Don’t worry too much if your baby is still calling everyone else other than you “mummy”.
+Over the next few weeks, your baby will learn to direct the word at the correct person.
 Try asking your baby a question.
-Even though he won’t answer using words, you might be surprised to notice a tiny gesture that shows he understands and is responding.
+Even though he/she won’t answer using words, you might be surprised to notice a tiny gesture that shows your baby understands.

 This is the perfect opportunity to engage your baby and help him develop his language skills.
 You can choose one, two, or more languages to talk to your baby, and it is fine!

-- This is the age that some parents start introducing baby sign language. which could be a helpful tool for your baby to express what he wants without getting frustrated over his limited command of the language.
+- This is the age that some parents start introducing baby sign language.
+This could be a helpful tool for your baby to express what he/she wants without getting frustrated over his limited command of words.

 - Your baby might show more interest (and patience) in listening to stories this month.
-So if he didn’t seem to keen on books last month, try again now.
+So if he/she didn’t seem too keen on books last month, try again now.

 - You might see that baby prefers certain stories or books over others.
-This is most likely linked to his favourite colours, pictures and the cadence of certain stories as you read them out.
-Reading to a child is such a lovely way of bonding and also helping him develop his language and communication skills.
+This is most likely linked to his/her favourite colours, pictures and the cadence of certain stories as you read them out.
+Reading to a child is such a lovely way of bonding.
+At the same time, it also helps him/her develop language and communication skills.